Corbyncentral/electionmusing/README.md

 <br>
 <a href="https://www.theguardian.com/world/2017/feb/07/official-advised-uk-minister-to-suspend-saudi-weapons-exports-court-hears">UK minister ignored official warning over Saudi weapons exports, court hears</a>
 <br>
-<a href="http://www.newstatesman.com/politics/uk/2017/06/rocky-balboa-jeremy-corbyn-might-not-have-won-he-sure-went-distance">Sajid Javid's father would never have made it into Cameron's Britain</a>
+<a href="http://www.newstatesman.com/politics/2014/04/sajid-javids-father-would-never-have-made-it-camerons-britain">Sajid Javid's father would never have made it into Cameron's Britain</a> <a href="https://archive.is/mBYmD">(archive)</a>
 <br>